 - Replicase polyprotein 1ab

-As a result, 437 similar compounds were identified in the Life Chemicals HTS Compound Collection and included in the library.
+As a result, 437 small-molecule analogues were identified in the Life Chemicals HTS Compound Collection and included in the Library.